jackbrumley/whisper-dictation/README.md

 ## Prerequisites:

 1. **Windows**
    - While this application may work on other oparating systems, it has only been tested on Windows 10/11.
-It was originally intended to replace Windows
+It was originally intended to replace Windows Voice Typing.
-   - More info in on Microsoft Voice Typing  [here](https://support.microsoft.com/en-au/windows/use-voice-typing-to-talk-instead-of-type-on-your-pc-fec94565-c4bd-329d-e59a-af033fa5689f).
+   - 'More info in on Microsoft Voice Typing  [here](https://support.microsoft.com/en-au/windows/use-voice-typing-to-talk-instead-of-type-on-your-pc-fec94565-c4bd-329d-e59a-af033fa5689f).
 2. **Python**
    - Download and install Python from the [official Python website](https://www.python.org/downloads/).
 Make sure to add Python to your system's PATH during installation.
    - Verify that Python is installed by running the following command in your terminal or command prompt: